 Herbs such as basil, cilantro, and dill are also good sources of chlorophyll.
-James A. Duke, Ph.D., author of The Green Pharmacy: New Discoveries in Herbal Remedies for Common Diseases and Conditions from the World’s Foremost Authority on Healing Herbs, recommends making a dill tea after meals by adding “1 to 2 teaspoons of leaves or mashed seeds per cup of boiling water”.
+James A. Duke, Ph.D. recommends making a dill tea after meals by adding “1 to 2 teaspoons of leaves or mashed seeds per cup of boiling water”.

-Chewing dill seeds is another great way to use natural remedies for bad breath.
+Chewing dill seeds is another great way to get rid of bad breath naturally.
 You can also choose to take chlorophyll supplements as a natural remedy.
-A standard dose is 1 teaspoon of powder or a 100mg tablet.
+A standard dose is 1 teaspoon of powder or a 100 mg tablet.
 As with the dill tea, the supplements should be taken after meals.